muratk5n/thirdwave/en/index.md

 ---

-"Work requirement" for federal help - again it's about wage supression.
+"Work requirement" for federal help - sounds like more wage supression.

 ---

-Another case of that population - growth bullshit; it's not about being a better nation overall, it is about letting more people in so they create competition for wages which goes down as result, and bosses are happy, they contribute money to politicians who made it happen.
+Another case of that population - growth bullshit; it is all about letting more people in so they create competition for wages which fall, bosses are happy, they contribute money to politicians who made it happen.

 ---